Deep Delta Learning: Relation to DeltaNets and Householder Products

 \section{Relation to DeltaNets and Householder Products}

-Our work shares a theoretical link with the DeltaNet architecture~\citep{schlag2021linear}, which replaces the additive accumulation of Linear Transformers with a Delta Rule for memory updates.
+The delta rule is prior work rather than a new algebraic contribution of DDL.
+Our connection is to the DeltaNet architecture~\citep{schlag2021linear}, which replaces additive accumulation in Linear Transformers with a delta-rule memory update.

-We demonstrate that Deep Delta Learning is the depth-wise isomorphism of the DeltaNet recurrence.
+We spell out the algebraic analogy between Deep Delta Learning and the DeltaNet recurrence.
 In DeltaNet, the hidden state (memory) $\Sbb_t$ evolves over time $t$.
 To unify notation with our depth-wise formulation, we present the DeltaNet update using left-multiplication semantics, where the memory state is $\Sbb_t \in \RR^{d_k \times d_v}$:

 Here, the operator acts on the key dimension $d_k$, which is analogous to the feature dimension $d$ in DDL.
 Comparing this to our Deep Delta Layer update Eq.~\eqref{eq:gated_hres_out} acting over depth $l$: Eq.~\eqref{eq:deltanet_eq} is algebraically equivalent to the more common right-multiplication delta-rule update \( \Mb_t = \Mb_{t-1} + \beta_t(\vb_t - \Mb_{t-1}\kb_t)\kb_t^\top \) by setting $\Sbb_t=\Mb_t^\top$ (a transpose convention for the memory matrix).